Learn more about the O’Neill in Ireland program

 While in Galway you will be staying at University of Galway

 During your time in both Londonderry and Belfast you will stay in a double-occupancy hotel room.
-Breakfast will be provided each morning at the hotel.
+Breakfast will be provided each morning at the hotels.

 • Cultural excursions